Magnetism and Quantum Melting in Moir\'e-Material Wigner Crystals: Finite-Size Phase Diagrams

 The behavior at $\nu=2/3$ can be qualitatively understood in terms of the effective spin model of Eq. \eqref{J_twothirds}.
 As the value of $\varepsilon$ is decreased, the contribution from direct exchange starts to dominate, eventually turning the coupling constant negative and driving the ground state ferromagnetic.
-We show the behavior of $J_1(\nu=2/3)$ {\it vs} $\varepsilon$ in Fig. \ref{fig:Magnetism}(c), showing that it changes sign as $\varepsilon$ decreases, as expected.
-For $\nu=1/3$, the main processes determining the magnetic properties involve second nearest neighbor hoppings $t_2$ and direct exchange $X_2$, which have a much smaller energy scale.
-The evolution of $J_1(\nu=1/3)$ {\it vs} $\varepsilon$ is also shown in Fig. \ref{fig:Magnetism}(c), but given its small magnitude it is hard to determine its precise behavior within our approximation, since higher order contributions in perturbation theory might be relevant.
+We show in Fig. \ref{fig:Magnetism}(b) that $J_1(\nu=2/3)$ changes sign as $\varepsilon$ decreases.
+For the other filling, $\nu=1/3$, the effective spin coupling $J_1(\nu=1/3)$ remains positive for all values of $\varepsilon$ considered, as seen in Fig. \ref{fig:Magnetism}(a).
+However, because the main processes determining the magnetic properties have a much smaller energy scale for $J_1(\nu=1/3)$, it is almost one order of magnitude smaller than $J_1(\nu=2/3)$ at the same $V_m$.
 This trend agrees with a recent experiment by the Cornell group \cite{FrustratedWignerMott}, where the Curie-Weiss temperature measurements for $\nu=2/3$--filling clearly confirmed antiferromagnetic order, while for $\nu=1/3$--filling the result is inconclusive due to the very small values obtained.
 The experiment also found that the Curie-Weiss temperature {\it vs.} $\nu$ has a strong local minimum at $\nu=2/3$, suggesting a competition between super-exchange and direct exchange.
 Our simple finite size calculations allow us to reproduce this phenomenology.
-We note that in \cite{FrustratedWignerMott} a similar effective honeycomb spin model with positive first-neighbor coupling but negative second-neighbor coupling was proposed, and this can also give rise to a ferromagnetic groundstate.
+We note that in \cite{FrustratedWignerMott} a similar effective honeycomb spin model with positive first-neighbor coupling but negative second-neighbor coupling was proposed, and it can also give rise to a ferromagnetic groundstate.